 Your pallet labelling must be compliant with GS1 and retailer standards.
 GS1 Australia has set the standards for logistics labels, making it easy for manufacturers to ensure they have the best quality labels.
 Get it wrong and you risk your stock being rejected, lasting damage to your customer relationships and expensive penalties from retailers.

-Both Label Printer Applicators and Label Printers will produce a fully compliant Serial Shipping Container Code (SSCC) label, with a combination of human-readable text and scannable symbols.
+Both Label Printer Applicators and Label Printers will produce a fully compliant Serial Shipping Container Code Label (SSCC label), with a combination of human-readable text and scanable symbols.
 There are three key elements to a fully compliant pallet label: content, size, and application.

 Learn more about how to produce a compliant SSCC label.

 Integrated, automated pallet labelling

 Enhance the efficiency and accuracy of the pallet labelling process by integrating your SSCC label into your pallet labeller on your production line.
 Using Matthews iDSnet software, you can automate the print, apply and verification process for both the GTIN carton and pallet label.

 Matthews can also easily integrate a Label Printer Applicator into your ERP or WMS.
 For instance, a scanner on a forklift means when that pallet is picked up off the end of the line, the stock can be booked into the business’s WMS system.

 To be more specific, following is a list of the most common pallet label fails according to major retailers.

 - No label in use